 For interview requests or other media inquiries, please contact Laura at Laura.Kalambokidis@state.mn.us or (651) 201-8019.

 John Peloquin is an economist in Economic Analysis at MMB.
 He is responsible for preparing revenue forecasts of Minnesota’s individual income tax, general sales tax, and deed and mortgage taxes.

 John’s major research interest includes developing methods to forecast components of the income tax base and sales tax base.
 He also routinely provides assistance to state and local government policymakers and staff, the academic and business communities, the media, and the general public.

-John has been an analyst with Economic Analysis since 1978 and has had the pleasure of working with all 7 Minnesota State Economists.
+John has been an economist with Economic Analysis since 1978 and has had the pleasure of working with all 7 Minnesota State Economists.
 He has a B.A. in Political Science from the University of Minnesota and a Master in Public Affairs from the University of Minnesota.